-- Giving more importance to text books than the teacher.
-There is no autonomy to teachers.
+- Giving more importance to textbooks than the teacher.
+There is no autonomy for teachers.

-- Taking marks as assessment of student’s talent, when marks can be easily obtained by memorizing the pre-written answers from the text books.
+- Taking marks as an assessment of student’s talent, when marks can be easily obtained by memorizing the pre-written answers from the textbooks.

-- Students are not being taught why they are learning the particular subjects and topic.
-Text books do not mention how the topics are relevant in the practical life.
+- Students are not being taught why they are learning particular subjects and topic.
+Textbooks do not mention how the topics are relevant in practical life.

 - There is no incentive for teachers to encourage critical thinking in children.

 - Most of the syllabus is in theoretical form.